slateci/slate-catalog/incubator/open-ondemand/open-ondemand/README.md

 ...
 ...
 ```

-By default, if `enableHostAdapter` is set to true, this chart will attempt to mount
-an NFS volume into the OnDemand container using the `nfs_path` value.

 Finally, if filesystem distribution is working and everything else is set up correctly,
 then you should be able to launch a remote desktop through the OnDemand portal.